uyarahmet/django-rnexpo-template/README.md

 </p>

-Starter template for django backend and react native expo frontend mobile application.
+Starter template for django backend and react native expo frontend mobile application with user signup and login.